Infant Formula Baby Milk Manufacturers Corporate Social Responsibility

 • Independent to raise matters of concern without fear of reprisal or a conflict of interest.

 The stakes are high for every organization as research indicates that one in two employees still observe what they believe to be at least one act of misconduct each year, and the penalties are more severe for organizations that have not taken adequate steps to prevent and detect such behavior.
 Expectations of voluntary disclosure of transgressions to authorities and cooperation in government investigations are also heightened.
 A hard-won reputation can be lost in minutes through one scandal.
+A recent example is the Lactalis Infant Formula Baby Milk Powder Global recall in February 2018 indicating that there may have been issues with risks to infants going back many years.

 Watson Dairy consulting provides fully independent strictly confidential ad hoc Non Exectutive Director Services to manufacturers to help reduce corporate risk to the company, it's officers and shareholders